FortAwesome/wordpress-fontawesome/docs/files/font-awesome.php.txt

 	/**
 	 * Name of this plugin's entrypoint file.
 	 *
-	 * Relative to the plugins directory, as would
+	 * Relative to the WordPress plugins directory, as would
 	 * be used for `$plugin` in the
 	 * [`activate_{$plugin}`](https://developer.wordpress.org/reference/hooks/activate_plugin/) action hook.
 	 *